 In its analysis of HR 1522, the DOJ expressed its support for “providing the people of Puerto Rico the opportunity to vote on whether to become a state of the Union, as H.R.
 1522 would do.”

-The Department expressed concerns with the bill only with respect to the “manner of execution” of its various provisions with respect to changes in federal law implicated in transitioning Puerto Rico to statehood if that is the path that Puerto Rican voters choose, most notably with respect to the dissolution of the Federal Oversight and Management Board.
+The Department expressed concerns with the bill only regarding the “manner of execution” of its various provisions with respect to changes in federal law implicated in transitioning Puerto Rico to statehood if that is the path that Puerto Rican voters choose, most notably on the dissolution of the Federal Oversight and Management Board.

 HR 1522, The Puerto Rico Statehood Admissions Bill, calls on Congress to offer statehood as an option to voters of Puerto Rico.
 The voters of Puerto Rico would then have the chance to vote to ratify the offer, choosing whether or not to accept statehood.
 This is the same process that Alaska and Hawaii went through.